freeverseio/LAOS-roadmap/README.md

 Rococo as a parachain, and the first EvoChain will be up and running as a solochain.

 ![](./relay_ownership_evolution.drawio.svg)
-- [OwnChain] release of LAOS ownership parachain node based on [substrate parachain template](https://github.com/substrate-developer-hub/substrate-parachain-template)
+- [OwnChain] release of LAOS ownership parachain node based on the [substrate parachain template](https://github.com/substrate-developer-hub/substrate-parachain-template)
 - [OwnChain] LAOS ownership chain is alive
 - [OwnChain] LAOS ownership chain connected as a parachain to a test relay chain
 - [EvoChain] release of LAOS evolution chain node based on the [substrate node template](https://github.com/substrate-developer-hub/substrate-node-template)